 This all-inclusive overnight combination tour brings together the best of all of Alaska’s great winter adventures from dog sledding, snowmobiling, snowshoeing, and northern lights viewing as well as great food and comfortable accommodations.
-NOTE: If you are a single participant, please call to book!
+NOTE: Drivers must be 18 years or older, kids 6 and up may ride as a passenger.
 We do not provide drivers for our tours.
-You must be at least 18 and licensed to drive a machine.
+If you are a single participant, please call to book!

 Our adventure begins with a dog sled tour through a winter wonderland.
 Afterwards we’ll go from paw power to a little more full throttle fun as we hop on a snowmobile for a 30 mile trip that has everything from views of Denali and the Alaska range, powder to play in and stunning Alaskan scenery around every turn as we make our way up the mountain to our lodge.